Aonrud/Timeline.js/README.md

 # Timeline.js

-This module draws a timeline diagram, using SVGs to link entries.
+This module draws a timeline diagram, using SVG to link entries.

-It was originally created to illustrate the development of left-wing political organisations in Ireland, as part of the Irish Left Archive.
-For a full-featured live example demonstrating the features documented below, visit the [Timeline of the Irish Left](https://www.leftarchive.ie/page/timeline-of-the-irish-left/).

 ## Use